Ajfriel86/ReelOfFortune/README.md

 - Log into GitHub
 - Go to the list of repositories on the left-hand side of the screen
-- Click on the repository - [PillatesParadise](https://ajfriel86.github.io/ReelOfFortune/)
+- Click on the repository - [Reel Of Fortune](https://ajfriel86.github.io/ReelOfFortune/)
 - Choose the settings tab from the menu items across the top of the page; it is the 9th tab on the menu items list.
 - Under 'Code and automation,' the last choice on the list is 'Pages'
 - In the 'Source' section, choose 'Deploy from a branch'